 Several years ago, we enhanced this design to meet the developing needs of our customers.
 We added a locking system that allowed caregivers to lock and unlock a single drawer at a time and keep records of each opening and closing.
 A proprietary cassette system further enhanced the new product.

 In 2017, we addressed the issues of power management that accompanies battery systems.
 Our hybrid LiFe power kit provided flexibility for keeping a cart operating.
-We offer a power enhancement that is rooted in the computer on the cart.
+We offer to buy oxycodone online a power enhancement that is rooted in the computer on the cart.
 Our lightweight battery supports a medical cart for over 20 hours before it needs attention.
 This battery system offers a significant advantage over computers with built-in batteries that can only supply 3 to 5 hours of power.

 Drawer configurations that can support the variety of med distribution methods, long time between recharge, and low energy yet high-performance onboard computers make Scott-Clark Medical medication carts the premier BCMA tool.